The knee joint is a type of joint. The knee is an ideal lever and hinge mechanism. Changes in the knee joint

 The muscles and ligaments of the knee joint form the tendons in which the patella is located.

-A very important component of this structure is the bags of the knee joint, thanks to which muscles, tendons, fascia can move freely and painlessly.
+A very important component of this structure is the bags of the knee joint, thanks to which the muscles, tendons, fascia can move freely and painlessly.

-Scientists count six main bags, which include:
+Scientists have six main bags, which include:

-• Supra-patellar bag;
+• suprapatellar bag;

-• Deep patellar bag;
+• Deep subpatellar bag;

-• Subcutaneous pre-patellar bag;
+• Subcutaneous prepatellar bag;

 • Own bag of the semimembranosus muscle;